What Causes Dry Eye?

 People tend to blink up to 66% less often when staring at a digital device.
 The blinks that are performed during computer work are only partial — which aren’t as effective at keeping the eyes moist.
 Making a conscious effort to blink more often can prevent dryness and irritation.

 People who wear traditional contact lenses often complain of dry eye symptoms.
 These symptoms can be exacerbated by improper contact lens hygiene or wearing the contacts too many hours at a time.
 For those with an underlying dry eye condition, specialized contact lenses may be required.

 Eye infections, such as viral or bacterial conjunctivitis (or pink eye), can cause significant irritation, similar to that of dry eye syndrome.
 The symptoms will usually clear up once the infection has been treated.

 Omega 3 fatty acids can improve the eye’s oil film that’s produced by small glands on the edge of the eyelid, called the meibomian glands.
 These fatty acids are essential for tear production and to ease stinging, irritation, and scratchy sensations that often occur with dry eyes.

 If your diet is low in Omega 3, you should consider adding more fish to your diet or taking supplements as needed.
 Dr. Alison Weisbeck and Dr. Pearl Motkoski will be more than happy to guide you to the supplements that provide the best sourcing and bio-available Omega 3.

 You don’t have to suffer from dry eyes in silence.
-Dr. Alison Weisbeck and Dr. Pearl Motkoski at optometrists at Eye Health Centre will conduct a full assessment and develop a custom treatment plan that’s right for you.optometrists at Eye Health Centre serves patients from St. Albert, Edmonton, Spruce Grove, Fort Saskatchewan, and throughout Alberta.
+Dr. Alison Weisbeck and Dr. Pearl Motkoski at Eye Health Centre will conduct a full assessment and develop a custom treatment plan that’s right for you.Our practice serves patients from St. Albert, Edmonton, Spruce Grove, and Fort Saskatchewan, Alberta and surrounding communities.